corvettelover66/7d2dModXmlXpathGenerator/publish/README.txt

  - Added appropriate title to the Custom Tag Popups
  - Added better resolution handling to Custom Tag Popup.
  - Added zooming to the New Object view.
 Now all views can become bigger or smaller.
  - Removed width setting on New Objects Combo boxs.
-The width will adjust inself based on contents.
+The width will adjust itself based on contents.
- - Cleaned up the zooming to ensure no issues with zooming to small.
+ - Cleaned up the zooming to ensure no issues with zooming too small.
  - Added error handling if users select the config directory and not the main mod directory when adding new mods.
  - Removed all width attributes.
 Now view objects' width is based on text within.
+ - Added the ability to copy objects from mods directly into the new object view.
+	- In the mod search tree users can now right click on an object in the tree, then click "edit" and the object is moved into the new object window.
+	- This feature allows users to change other mods much easier and add those changes into their own mods or even the existing mod easily.
+	- BEWARE: The feature does not Auto remove the original entry so it may need to be removed manually if you want to replace it.
+-

 1.5.7